kyoto skyline buildings lit up

 There are no specific language requirements for this program.

 Individual courses may have additional prerequisites; for CIEE courses, these are listed in the syllabi below.
 Students are responsible for having their own course approval conversations with their advisors.
+Your study abroad advisor and CIEE staff can help you understand your course options if you don't see a recommendation that fits your course needs.

-Students select 5 CIEE elective courses.
+• Students enroll in 5 CIEE elective courses.

 Program Credit

-Total credit: 15 U.S. semester/22.5 quarter credits
+• Total Credit: 15 U.S. semester/22.5 quarter credits

 Course Credit

-CIEE courses: 3 U.S. semester/4.5 quarter credits; 45 contact hours
+• CIEE Courses: 3 U.S. semester/4.5 quarter credits; 45 contact hours

 Individual courses may have additional prerequisites; for CIEE courses, these are listed in the syllabi below.
 Students are responsible for having their own course approval conversations with their advisors.
+Your study abroad advisor and CIEE staff can help you understand your course options if you don't see a recommendation that fits your course needs.

 Academic Culture